 Second, it commoditized the reasoning model category.
 By releasing a model competitive with OpenAI's o1 for free, DeepSeek undermined the pricing power of closed-source providers.
 If you can get comparable reasoning capability at zero marginal cost, the justification for paying premium API rates weakens considerably.

 Third, it exposed the cost structure of frontier AI.
-DeepSeek's transparency about R1's training cost -- under $6 million in compute -- shattered the narrative that frontier AI required hundreds of millions in investment.
-This had immediate market consequences: if models this capable can be built this cheaply, how many of Nvidia's $30,000 H100s do you actually need?
+DeepSeek's transparency about V3's official training compute cost undercut the narrative that every frontier-class model must require hundreds of millions of dollars in a single disclosed training run.
+This had immediate market consequences: if models this capable can be built with smarter architectures and constrained hardware, how many of Nvidia's highest-end GPUs do buyers actually need?

-V4's open-source status has not been confirmed, but the trajectory is clear.
+V4 Preview's open-weight release continues that trajectory, but buyers should still distinguish open weights, license terms, API behavior, and production support.
 DeepSeek's competitive position is built on openness.
-Reversing course would undermine the very ecosystem advantage they have created. open-source-chinese-ai
+Reversing course would undermine the very ecosystem advantage they have created.
+DeepSeek profile

 This is worth contrasting with Alibaba, which in early April 2026 released three proprietary AI models accessible only via its cloud platform.
 Alibaba is betting that ecosystem lock-in through cloud services is more valuable than open-source developer mindshare.
 DeepSeek is making the opposite bet.
 The market will adjudicate, but the early evidence favors openness: DeepSeek's developer community and global adoption rates have far outpaced Alibaba's proprietary offerings.